noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 ### terminology

 - model: partial abstract representation of a real-world system
-  - analyze, communiate, test and document your understanding of a system
+  - analyze, communicate, test and document your understanding of a system
 - types
   - computational: computer simulations representing time-varying behavior of a system
     - weather forecasting models: simulating future weather patterns